Assab

-Assab or Aseb (ዓሰብ, عصب) is a port city in the Southern Red Sea Region of Eritrea.
-It is situated on the west coast of the Red Sea.
+Assab or Aseb (ዓሰብ, عصب) is a port city in the Southern Red Sea Region of Eritrea situated on the west coast of the Red Sea.

 Languages spoken in Assab are predominantly Afar, Tigrinya, and Arabic.
-Assab is known for its large market, beaches and nightlife.
+It was founded as a Port in 1882 by the Rubattino Company and then the Italian government took control of the port in 1882, it laid the foundations for the formation of the colony of Italian Eritrea, which became the independent country of Eritrea following its independence from Ethiopia in the 1990s.

 History

 Assab is about 50 km northwest of the ancient city of Arsinoe Epidires.

-On 15 November 1869 the port of Assab was bought by the Rubattino Shipping Company of Italy from the local Sultan.
-After the Italian government took over control of the port on 5 July 1882 it laid the foundations for the formation of the colony of Italian Eritrea, which became the independent country of Eritrea following its independence from the Transitional Government of Ethiopia in the 1990s.